-This is a tentative list of events for the Fall 2013 semester.
+This is a tentative list of events for the Spring 2014 semester.

 Our goal is to not only spread Hwa Rang Do to the world, but also to spread peace and prosperity.
 The UWEC Hwa Rang Do community does this through contributing to community events and public outreach.